open-webui/open-webui/location/setup/README.md

 As of July 2024 python 3.12 has issues with OpenWebUI, so use python 3.11.
 Check [your local python version and install nvm](../../../io/coders/python/) to host multiple version of python.

+This is optional.
+We haven't confirmed the install works when running this first.

 	python3.11 -m venv env
 	source env/bin/activate